 Please thank Janet Gardner for hosting us at the Waltham Forest College

-[Recap of 2023 H&S working group meetings: We covered a broad range of topics in 2023.
+Recap of 2023 H&S working group meetings: We covered a broad range of topics in 2023.
 This included disability- focusing on publishing disability pay gaps and achieving disability confident status.
 And also race and ethnicity, retention and progression.
 We had an opportunity in January 2024 to look at our learning from these sessions in some depth and hear again about transferring the apprenticeship levy and supporting prison leavers in the workplace.
-TRecap of our last session, held at the LAIN conference in February 2024: At the conference we explored taking a deeper look at disability and inclusion of disabled people in the workforce.
+Recap of our last session, held at the LAIN conference in February 2024: At the conference we explored taking a deeper look at disability and inclusion of disabled people in the workforce.
 Dianne Lightfoot joined us from the Business Disability Forum.
 She covered a range of good practices including;

 The importance of culture in your workforce.
 Senior managers are important, they need to help create a psychological safe workplace where reasonable adjustments and disability can be part of a daily conversation